nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.3 Browse through anime
 This command will provide a realistic **browsing** experience as you are able to ‘flip’ through pages of different anime series.
 This is a useful way to get a quick overview of all available anime series.

 `browse` will also has various options to customise each browsing session by being able to sort the anime list.
-This can be done through the use of its optional parameters.

 Format: `browse [-s SORT_CATEGORY] [-o DISPLAY_ORDER] [-p PAGE_NUMBER`]
 *   `-s` will indicate how the list is sorted and will accept the values `name` or `rating`
 *   `-o` will arrange the list in descending or ascending order by using the values `asc` or `dsc`
-*   The order of the parameter does not matter
+*   The order of the options does not matter
-*   If no parameters or only `-o` is specified then it will display anime in no particular order.
+*   If no option or only `-o` is specified then it will display anime in no particular order.

 <br/>